microsoft/Azure-DCAP-Client/README.md

 * `AZDCAP_BASE_CERT_URL` and `AZDCAP_CLIENT_ID` - Used in conjunction to explicitly overwrite the default values for the PCK caching service.
 These should be used only for development purposes and they **must** not be used in any production environment.
 * `AZDCAP_COLLATERAL_VERSION` - Used to specify the collateral version requested from the PCK caching service.
 Must be either'v1' or 'v2' if specified and defaults to 'v1' if unspecified.
 * `AZDCAP_DEBUG_LOG_LEVEL` - Used to enable logging to stdout for debug purposes.
 Supported values are INFO, WARNING, and ERROR; any other values will fail silently.
 If a logging callback is set by the caller such as open enclave this setting will be ignored as the logging callback will have precedence.
 Log levels follow standard behavior: INFO logs everything, WARNING logs warnings and errors, and ERROR logs only errors.
 Default setting has logging off.
 These capatalized values are represented internally as strings.
+* `AZDCAP_PRIMARY_BASE_CERT_URL` and `AZDCAP_SECONDARY_BASE_CERT_URL` - Used in conjunction to explicitly overwrite the default values of endpoints to fetch certificates.
+These should be used only for development purposes and they **must** not be used in any production environment.
+* `AZDCAP_BYPASS_BASE_URL`- Used in conjunction to explicitly fetch certificates from PCK caching service instead of the host agent.
+This should be used only for development purposes and **must** not be used in any production environment.

 # See Also